ciaokitty/pharma-autobot/README.md

 - **Download Analysed Prrescription**: Download the extracted and analysed prescription in CSV format
 - **Medication Management**: Edit and manage extracted medication information
 - **WhatsApp Integration**: Send medication orders directly to pharmacies via WhatsApp
-- **Testing Mode**: Use dummy data for testing the application without uploading images again and again
+- **Testing Mode**: Use dummy data for testing the application without uploading and processing images again and again

 ## Setup Instructions